 Land Use Pattern in India:

-Pattern of use of land depends upon physical and human factors both.
-Climate, topography, type of soil, etc. are considered as physical factors while population, technology, skill, population density, tradition, capability, etc. are considered as human factors.
+- Pattern of land use depends on both physical and human factors.
+Physical factors include climate, topography, type of soil, etc. Human factors include population, technology, skill, population density, tradition, capability, etc.

 - Let us have a closer look at the pie chart.
 This shows that net sown area is about 44% of the total land available.
 If we include fallow (4%) and current fallow (7%) to this, then about 54% of the land is under farming or related activities.
 Quality of wasteland is too poor to be converted into cultivable land.
 Moreover, the pattern of net sown area varies from one state to another.
 It is very high in Punjab but very low in hilly states.